Last Updated on

 This version of “thank you” in Korean comes from the Korean verb 감사하다 (gamsahada) which means “to thank.”

-This is the most common word used for saying “thank you” in Korean.
-It is quite formal and polite, so can be used with strangers and people older than you.
+감사합니다 (gamsahamnida) is one of the most common ways of saying “thank you” in Korean.
+It is formal and polite, so can be used with strangers and people older than you.

 시간 내주셔서 대단히 감사합니다. (sigan naejusyeoseo daedanhi gamsahamnida)